lukeVoinov/Mathematical_Intuition/README.md

 Now I return to answering the question posed.

 The water will be shot as a parabola.
 To fill maximally, a bottle must be tilted such that the bottle's edge intersects the parabola's maximum.
-To see why, return to the previously corollary: the more upright a bottle is, the more water it can store, if the bottle is filled from a point any lower than the highest point in the parabloa, it is forcing itself to tilt more than needed, thus automatically being excluded from being maximally filled.
+To see why, return to the corollary: the more upright a bottle is, the more water it can store.
+If the bottle is filled from a point any lower than the highest point in the parabloa, it is forcing itself to tilt more than needed, thus automatically being excluded from being maximally filled.

 ![image](https://github.com/user-attachments/assets/6f277f45-e51d-4a1d-9a20-12a3c20105bb)